Cyclist Accidents: The Parts Of The Highway Code That Help Prove Motorist Fault For Bike Rider Road Injuries

 - watch out for vehicles crossing your path to leave or join the roundabout.

-Cyclists Should Give Plenty Of Room To Long Vehicles (Such Lorries, Buses & Coaches)
+Give Plenty Of Room To Long Vehicles At Roundabouts

 The Highway Code Rule 78